perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-further-resources.md

 {
+   "draft" : null,
+   "tags" : [],
+   "image" : null,
    "categories" : "unicode",
-   "tags" : [],
+   "date" : "2012-06-29T06:00:01-08:00",
    "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
-   "draft" : null,
-   "title" : "Perl Unicode Cookbook: Further Resources", "date" : "2012-06-29T06:00:01-08:00",
    "slug" : "/pub/2012/06/perlunicook-further-resources.html",
-   "thumbnail" : null,
-   "description" : "This series has shown you several features of Unicode by example, as well as several techniques for working with Unicode correctly and easily with recent releases of Perl 5.
-By now you know more than many programmers do about Unicode,..."
+   "title" : "Perl Unicode Cookbook: Further Resources", "description" : "This series has shown you several features of Unicode by example, as well as several techniques for working with Unicode correctly and easily with recent releases of Perl 5.
+By now you know more than many programmers do about Unicode,...", "thumbnail" : null
 }